hsf-training/.github/profile/README.md

-# Welcome to HSF Training
+# Welcome to HSF Training 🤗

-The HSF Training Working Group aims to help the research community to provide training in the computing skills needed for researchers to produce high quality and sustainable software.
+We train researchers to produce high quality and sustainable software.

-This organization hosts our lesson modules.

-* To get an overview over all available modules, see the [HSF Training center](https://hepsoftwarefoundation.org/training/curriculum.html)
+* 🎓 Check out all of our lessons: [HSF Training center](https://hepsoftwarefoundation.org/training/curriculum.html)
-* To find out more about our group, visit [our homepage](https://hepsoftwarefoundation.org/workinggroups/training.html)
+* 💬 Find out more about us: [our homepage](https://hepsoftwarefoundation.org/workinggroups/training.html)